Why invest in employee safety?

 To prevent objects from falling, remember to affix labels or plates indicating the load capacity of the pallet racks, i.e., the maximum weight authorized to be placed on the pallet rack.
 And above all, have experts conduct frequent inspections of your pallet rack systems.

-U.S. transportation and warehousing companies spend approximately $84 million per week on nonfatal workplace injuries.
+U.S. transportation and warehousing companies spend approximately $84 million weekly on nonfatal workplace injuries.

-The consequences can be minimal but often disastrous for both the employer and their workers:
+The consequences can be important for both the employer and their workers:

 - Negative impacts on employee health and safety